cs-4241-2023/shortstack/README.md

 - **Design Achievement 3**: Used the Source Code Pro font from Google Fonts.

 - **Design Achievement 4**: When editing a data entry, the "submit task" button is changed to "edit task" and the input elements are filled in with the edited task values.

+- **Interface Testing**:

+Provide the last name of each student you conduct the evaluation with.

+Zadaphiya

+What problems did the user have with your design?

+Text is a little hard to reed with the thin font.
+No way to choose priority for tasks with same due date.

+What comments did they make that surprised you? the table formats dynamiclly based on priority , its very good.
+Clean UI

+What would you change about the interface based on their feedback?

+Clean UI but maybe more bright color scheme